-W.Va. gov, Falwell double down on Virginia secession call
+Falwell and W.Va. governor pitch Virginia secession plea

 Both Justice, a Republican in a state where the GOP dominates the legislature, and Falwell, whose university is in Lynchburg, Virginia, said the invitation to join West Virginia sends a valid message.

-“If you’re not truly happy where you are, we stand with open arms to take you from Virginia or anywhere where you may be,” said Justice.
+“If you’re not truly happy where you are, we stand with open arms to take you from Virginia or anywhere where you may be,” said Justice, who’s running for reelection.
 “We stand strongly behind the Second Amendment and we stand strongly for the unborn.”

-This month, the West Virginia House of Delegates and Senate introduced resolutions inviting parts of Virginia to join West Virginia.

-One of the resolutions targets Virginia’s Frederick County, but was met with a shrug from the county’s leader.
-The other casts a wider net to all Virginia’s counties, saying the “government at Richmond now seeks to place intolerable restraints upon the rights guaranteed under the Second Amendment of the United States Constitution.”
+Democrats took full control of the Virginia statehouse in November for the first time in a generation and pledged to enact gun-control measures, roll back abortion restrictions and prohibit discrimination against LGBTQ people.
+Their agenda sparked a conservative backlash.
+This month tens of thousands of guns-rights activists flooded the Capitol and surrounding area in protest, some donning tactical gear and military rifles.

 “What’s happening in Virginia right now is a tragedy in the making,” Falwell said.
 “Democratic leaders in Richmond, through their elitism and radicalism, have left a nearly unrecognizable state in their wake.”